geekygirldawn/grimoire_scripts/README.md

 Sometimes need to do some manual clean-up.
 * If I have people using multiple email addresses, I export it into a comma separated CSV and then run it through de-dup-email.sh
+* I take this comma separated de-dupped file and run add_timezone.sh, since I forgot to add time zones to the original query.